All Episodes

 Okay.

-Although this Russian woman meets with confusion GPS before and after the meeting.
+Although this Russian woman meets with Fusion GPS before and after the meeting.

 I'm sure a mere coincidence.

-And you got Adam Schiff, Shiffless Schiff over there doing his thing.
+And you got Adam Schiff, Schiffless Schiff over there doing his thing.

-You've got Hillary Clinton who is uh got a an ex-MI6 spy on the payroll uh and paying money for information about Donald Trump sourced allegedly from Russians anonymously sourced and uh double, triple and quadruple hearsay.
+Well, and you've got Hillary Clinton, who has got an ex-MI6 spy on the payroll and paying money for information about Donald Trump sourced allegedly from Russians anonymously sourced and double, triple, and quadruple hearsay.

 But she's paying money, which is a thing of value in a campaign and a direct violation of the Federal Campaign Election Act.